-From veterinary orthopedic surgery to spay & neuter procedures, and soft tissue surgery to c-sections and more, our skilled Oakland vets are equipped to perform a number of surgical treatments.
+From veterinary orthopedic surgery to spay & neuter procedures, soft tissue surgery and more, our skilled Oakland vets are equipped to perform a number of surgical treatments.

-At our Oakland clinic, our wide range of surgical procedures for cats and dogs are supported with stringent surgical protocols and surgical techniques.
+At our Oakland veterinary clinic, a wide range of surgical procedures for cats and dogs are supported with stringent surgical protocols and surgical techniques.

 Following your pet's procedure, post-operative monitoring and pain management are our priority following surgery.
 Your vet will also provide thorough instructions to help with at-home care.